...

 Pros

-• No need for physical cables
+• No physical cable installation required

-• Faster than DSL in many cases
+• Faster than DSL in many rural regions

 Cons

-• Affected by the weather and obstacles
+• Can be affected by weather and physical obstructions

 Which Companies Offer Fixed Wireless Internet?